Seth Cohen

 Metal-Organic Frameworks - Inorganic/Materials Chemistry

 We study the design, preparation, and properties of metal-organic frameworks (MOFs).
-MOFs are a fascinating new class of advanced materials that may be useful in a variety of technological applications.
+MOFs are a class of advanced materials that may be useful in a variety of technological applications.
 We use organic chemistry to modify the surface and interior of MOFs in order to tune and optimize their physical and chemical properties.

 Primary Research Area